Tasmia-Ishika/Fashion---Fit-A-8/README.md

-# Getting Started with Create React App
+## Fashion And Fit

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Live site of this project [See link](https://fashion-and-fit-by-ishikaa.netlify.app/).

-## Available Scripts
+## This is a Jewellry Store project made with React JS.

-In the project directory, you can run:
+In this site you can find exclusive Accessories and Jewellries:

 ### `npm start`